othomarcondes/CMP223-EnergyMeasurements/README.md

 |tupi2 | Intel(R) Xeon(R) E5-2620 v4, 2.10 GHz, 16 threads, 8 cores | 224 GB DDR4 | NVIDIA GeForce RTX 4090 | 3.6 TB HDD, 894.3 GB SSD, 223.6 GB SSD | ASUSTeK COMPUTER INC. X99-DELUXE II |
 |tupi1 | Intel(R) Xeon(R) E5-2620 v4, 2.10 GHz, 16 threads, 8 cores | 256 GB DDR4 | NVIDIA GeForce RTX 4090 | 447.1 GB SSD, 1.8 TB SSD | ASUSTeK COMPUTER INC. X99-A II |

-## CPU measurements (stage 2)

-Response variable (outcome of the experiment):
-- Energy consumption (kWh)

-Factors and levels (parameters affecting the response and their values):
-- Machines in use: 1, 2, 3, 4, 5
-- CPU workload: LU factorization matrix size?????
-3 levels?

-Replication: 3 times??
-5 times??

-Experimental design:
-- Run each level of CPU workload for each level of machines in use once, see if we can capture the energy consumption of the small workloads
-- Cross out some factor-level combinations
-- Run the experiment a few times, see if we have significant variation in the measurements, decide the replication number
-- Run the experiment with the desired replication

 ## Energy measurement script